Trump campaign staff on 2020 election lies: ‘fan the flame’

 Henson specifically references Democratic turnout in Dane County, which includes Madison, the state capital, and is a liberal stronghold in the state.
 A record-high 80% of the voting-age population cast ballots in 2020 in the county, which Biden won with 76% of the vote.

 “Hats off to them for what they did in Dane County.
-You have to respect that,” Henson said.
+You gotta respect that,” Henson said.
 “There’s going to be another election in a couple years.
 So remember the lessons you learned and be ready to punch back.”

 Henson, reached by phone Thursday, said, “No thank you” when asked to comment about the meeting.

-Note: This story has been corrected to show Iverson said “drill,” not “deal.”